-- To create a query expression that filters what feature data appears in the map and table, browse to the feature layer with the existing filter in the Contents pane and click Filter .
+- To create a query expression that filters which feature data appears in the map and table, browse to the feature layer with the existing filter in the Contents pane and click Filter .

 Considerations when viewing tables

 - You can use a table to view these types of layers: feature and map services from an ArcGIS Server 10 SP1 or later site, hosted feature layers, hosted tile layers with associated attribute data, shapefiles, GPX files, and CSV (files and web).

-- In Map Viewer, tables display the same attribute fields and formatting that are configured in pop-ups.
+- In Map Viewer Classic, tables display the same attribute fields and formatting that are configured in pop-ups.
 You can change a field name by editing the field alias in the Configure Attributes window of Pop-up Properties.
-If you make updates to the pop-up configuration while the table is open, you'll need to hide and show the table to see the updates.
+If you make updates to the pop-up configuration while the table is open, you must hide and show the table to see the updates.

-- In Map Viewer, if you select a single record to zoom to, the map zooms to the extent of the feature if the feature is a line or polygon.
+- In Map Viewer Classic, if you select a single record to zoom to, the map zooms to the extent of the feature if the feature is a line or polygon.
 If the feature is a point, the map pans to the feature and, if necessary, zooms to a scale where the feature is visible.

-- In Map Viewer, if you select multiple records to zoom to, the map zooms to the extent of all the features.
+- In Map Viewer Classic, if you select multiple records to zoom to, the map zooms to the extent of all the features.
 You may not see all the features if the extent of all the selected features is outside the visible scale range of the layer.

-- In Map Viewer, if you've selected a record in the table and open a pop-up in the map, you'll clear the selection in the table.
+- In Map Viewer Classic, if you've selected a record in the table and open a pop-up in the map, you'll clear the selection in the table.

-- In Map Viewer, if the layer is hidden in the map, you cannot zoom to a selection.
+- In Map Viewer Classic, if the layer is hidden in the map, you cannot zoom to a selection.

 - The attribute table for layers in a time-enabled map always shows all records, not just those that the map is showing on the screen at a given time.